followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/tooltip/shadow/blur.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the blur distance of the tooltip's shadow.
+Specifies the blur distance of a tooltip's shadow.
+The larger the value, the blurrier the shadow's edge.
 <!--/shortDescription-->

 <!--fullDescription-->
-The larger the value assigned to this option, the blurrier the shadow's edge.

 <!--/fullDescription-->